rancher/docs/content/rancher/v2.x/en/admin-settings/authentication/ad/_index.md

 ### Test Authentication

-When you have completed the configuration, proceed by testing the connection to the AD server with your own AD credentials.
+Once you have completed the configuration, proceed by testing  the connection to the AD server.
+Authentication with the configured Active Directory will be enabled implicitly if the test is successful.

 > **Note:**
 >
-> On completing this step of the configuration, the AD user pertaining to the credentials entered here will be mapped to the local principal account.
-You should therefore ensure to specifically enter credentials of an AD account that you want to be assigned the administrative role in Rancher going forward.
+> The AD user pertaining to the credentials entered in this step will be mapped to the local principal account and assigned admin privileges in Rancher.
+You should therefore make a conscious decision on which AD account you use to perform this step.

-1. Enter the **username** and **password** for your AD account.
+1. Enter the **username** and **password** for the AD account that should be mapped to the local principal account.
-2. Click **Authenticate with Active Directory** to test the Active Directory connection and map this user to the local admin account.
+2. Click **Authenticate with Active Directory** to finalise the setup.

 **Result:**

-- AD authentication is configured.
+- Active Directory authentication has been enabled.
-- You are signed into Rancher with your AD account (mapped to the local user assigned the administrator role, ie. the local principal account).
+- You have been signed into Rancher as administrator using the provided AD credentials.

 > **Note:**
 >
-> You will still be able to login using the locally configured `admin` account and password in case of a disruption of AD services.
+> You will still be able to login using the locally configured `admin` account and password in case of a disruption of LDAP services.

 ## Annex: Identify Search Base and Schema using ldapsearch